AyhamAlkhatib03/AyhamAlkhatib03/README.md

 ## 👋 Hi there, I'm Ayham Alkhatib!
 Welcome to my GitHub profile!
-I’m a Data Science senior at UMass Lowell.
+I’m a Computer Science senior at UMass Lowell.

 ---